apereo/apereo.github.io/_posts/cas/2017-02-02-cas51-authn-handlers.md

 Once the handler is designed, it needs to be registered with CAS and put into the authenication engine.
-This is done via the magic of `@Configuration` classes that are picked up automatically at runtime, per your approval, and understand how to dynamically modify the application context.
+This is done via the magic of `@Configuration` classes that are picked up automatically at runtime, per your approval, whose job is to understand how to dynamically modify the application context.

 So let's design our own `@Configuration` class: